Ankle-Brachial Index (ABI)

 The ankle-brachial index (ABI) is an easy, non-invasive test for peripheral artery disease (PAD).
 Once you know you have PAD, you can repeat the test to see how you’re doing after treatment.

 The ABI can tell your healthcare provider:

-The ABI can show how severe PAD is, but it cannot identify the exact location of the blood vessels that are blocked or narrowed.
+- How severe your PAD is, but it can’t identify the exact location of the blood vessels that are blocked or narrowed.

 What is peripheral artery disease (PAD)?

 What are the advantages of the ankle-brachial index test?

 The ankle-brachial index test is the preferred way to screen at-risk people and diagnose PAD because it’s:

 - It takes about 10 to 20 minutes.